-1. GENERAL.
-All directors, officers, employees of and certain persons rendering services to the Corporation, or any Parent or Subsidiary relative to the Corporation's, or any Parent's or Subsidiary's management, operation or development shall be eligible to receive options under the Plan.
+3.1 General.
+All directors, officers, employees of and consultants to the Corporation, or any Parent or Subsidiary relative to the Corporation's, or any Parent's or Subsidiary's management, operation or development shall be eligible to receive options under the Plan.
 The selection of recipients of options shall be within the sole and absolute discretion of the Committee.
-No person shall be granted an Incentive Option under this Plan unless such person is an employee of the Corporation on the date of grant.
+No person shall be granted an Incentive Option under this Plan unless such person is an employee of the Corporation, or a Parent or Subsidiary on the date of grant.
 No person shall be granted an option under this Plan unless such person has executed, if requested by the Committee, the grant representation letter set forth on Exhibit "A," as such Exhibit may be amended by the Committee from time to time.
 No person shall be granted more than 500,000 options in any one year period.